chris3522/taser/taser-with-react-crud-firebase/README.md

 All sripts are clientside.
 In firebase you have to create a cloudfirestore database named "tasers" .
 In firebase/authentification, you need to create at least one user (one user as admin for one taser) with email/password sign-in method.
-In firebase/rules, allow read and write for user, read for all
+In firebase/rules, allow read and write for user only In firebase tools for deploy :
+?
+What do you want to use as your public directory? build ?
+Configure as a single-page app (rewrite all urls to /index.html)?
+No ?
+Set up automatic builds and deploys with GitHub?
+No ?
+File build/index.html already exists.
+Overwrite?
+No

 ## Available Scripts